spectraphilic/wsn_hardware/README.md

 # wsn_hardware
 Hardware design for the WSN stations

-[Eagle](https://www.autodesk.com/products/eagle/overview) files for sensors and other hardware develop at UiO.
+[Eagle](https://www.autodesk.com/products/eagle/overview) files for sensors and other hardware developed at UiO.